covertnine/c9-starter/readme.txt

 ## Changelog
+2.1
+Adjustments to markup for WordPress 5.4 release changes to Gutenberg.

 2.0.9
 Removed defunct theme settings.
 Moved admin settings above client folder to make it easier to add settings.
 Adjustments to fonts from theme settings.